Carreau/phd-dissertation/parts/part4.rst

 automatically and robustly determine the geometrical properties of the liposome doublets.

 We note that the red fluorescent dye present in the inside buffer of the liposome could be used conjointly to the green channel in order to improve the quality of the fit, though this would require the extra parameters of the interface radius.
 As the computation time needed to fit the doublets increase rapidly with the number of parameter, this solution was found to be impractical.
 Moreover, the curvature of the interface being relatively small and the difference between the curved interface and a flat plane being close to the optical resolution, we the fits risk to become unstable.
-The use of fluorescently labeled lipids for the liposome membrane also suffers from the same issues of extra (?????? extra waht??) if one want to recover the position of the interface.
+The use of fluorescently labeled lipids for the liposome membrane also suffers from the same issues of extra parameter if one want to recover the position of the interface.